 3. UGK ft.
 Outkast-“Int’l Players Anthem”

 This video has everything.
 Jokes about Rowdy Roddy Piper.
 Appearances from Bishop Magic Don Juan in a lime green hat.
 A wedding reception that looks even more fun than the Gimme-A-Keg-Of-Beer party in Teen Wolf.
 And of course, a great song behind it.
 But more than just being a pimped-out wedding fantasia, “Int’l Players Anthem” manages to capture the different sides of the male psyche.
 At one end, Andre plays the hopeless romantic, walking down the alter in a kilt, convinced that his bliss won’t be ephemeral.
-At the other extreme, an ice-draped Bun B and Pimp call other guys fairies and brag about driving Bentleys and wearing Russian Sable.
+At the other extreme, an ice-draped Bun B and Pimp brag about driving Bentleys and wearing Russian Sable.
 The concept of settling down with one woman is unthinkable.